swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 Renaming the public `swiftLanguageVersions` property of `Package` preserves backwards compatibility by introducing a computed property with that name.
 The computed property will be marked as `deprecated` in 6.0 and annotated as `renamed` to provide a fix-it.

 Searching manifest files in public repositories suggests that accessing the `swiftLanguageVersions` property directly is not common.

-Making both breaking changes at once results in applying at most two fix-its to a manifest file instead of one.
+The `SwiftVersion` type alias will be deprecated in favor of the `SwiftLanguageMode` enum.
+This also will provide a fix-it.

+Finally the `swiftLanguageVersion()` method in `SwiftSetting` added as part of SE-0435 will be deprecated in favor of the `swiftLanguageMode()` method with a fix-it.

 ## ABI compatibility
 This proposal has no effect on ABI stability.